 Night Trekking: When chimpanzees and other forest residents rest up at dusk, a nighttime shift of rarely seen creatures becomes active.
 Night walks through the darkened forest uses powerful torches to seek nocturnal creatures.

 When chimpanzees and other forest residents rest up at dusk, a nighttime shift of rarely-seen creatures becomes active.
 Night walks through the darkened forest uses powerful torches to seek nocturnal creatures such as the potto, bushbaby, nightjar, cricket, and tree hyrax, with its chilling shriek, as well as the occasional civet or serval cat.
 Night walks leave the camp at 7.30 pm and last between one and a half and two hours.

 Kanyanchu River Camp

 Kanyanchu River Camp is in the central part of Kibale.
 Here the park operates daily walks on its most famous forest trail.
-The walks offer sightings of over 13 species of primates, a close up with habituated chimpanzee, and are designed for both adults and kids.
+The walks offer sightings of over 13 species of primates, a close-up with habituated chimpanzees, and are designed for both adults and kids.
 The great thing about this camp is that guided night treks are available.

 Sebitoli Forest Camp

 Kibale’s second-biggest hub is Sebitoli Forest Camp, in the north of the forest.
 The camp’s treks offer sightings of more elusive primates like red colobus, black-and-white colobus, blue monkeys, and vervet monkeys.
 Birders can feast on the variety of aquatic, forest, and savannah species common in this area.
 The hidden gem of this camp though is the views of the Mpanga River.